anton-k/mig/docs/src/02-request-anatomy.md

 our servers become more complicated.
 There is OpenAPI standard that defines how to describe HTTP-server API.
 Also it provides Swagger.
 It is a tool to make it easy to check how server behaves.
-It provides an HTTP-client for the server which allows us to query server routes.
+It provides an HTTP-client for the server usable from the browser as plain web-page which allows us to query server routes.

 Let's add a swagger to our server.
 Just add this line: